Claremont, California: History

+Prior to the establishment of the city of Claremont, the area was frequented by the Serrano, Cahuilla, and Tongva for thousands of years.
+The Tongva established villages in the area as early as 7000 B.C. and thrived from the freshwater of what the Spanish would call the San Antonio Creek.
+One well-documented Tongva village, known as Torojoatngna, was located at a place called "Indian Hill" by early American settlers.
+The village was active until the nineteenth century, housing nearly 200 residents in 1870, yet was eventually abandoned after being ravaged by a smallpox epidemic by 1883.

-Claremont was first mapped out by developers in a land boom precipitated by the arrival of transcontinental railroads to Southern California.
+The city of Claremont was first mapped out by developers in a land boom precipitated by the arrival of transcontinental railroads to Southern California.
 It was likely named after Claremont, New Hampshire.
 The early history of the city was closely tied to that of Pomona College, which moved there in 1889.
 In 1902, a town meeting vote established that east–west streets would be numbered and north–south streets named after colleges and universities.
 The city was incorporated in 1907.

 The citrus groves and open space which once dominated the northern portion of the city have been replaced by residential developments of large homes.
 Construction of Stone Canyon Preserve, one of the final residential tract developments in the north of the city, commenced in 2003 as part of a complicated agreement between Pomona and the City of Claremont which resulted in the creation of the 1740 acre Wilderness Park.
 The foothill area also includes the Padua Hills Theatre (a historic site constructed in 1930) and the Claraboya residential area.